-To disable the option to expire the password for the Oracle database to which the aSISt application connects, you should:
+To disable the password expiration option for the Oracle database to which the aSISt application connects, you need to:

 1. Run the command line start-> run-> cmd with administrator privileges and execute the commands: